 Ethan Pines talks about photographing Elizabeth Holmes for Forbes

-In late 2014 I photographed Elizabeth Holmes, the founder and CEO of the now notoriously fraudulent blood-testing company and Silicon Valley darling Theranos.
+In late 2014 I photographed Elizabeth Holmes, the founder and CEO of the allegedly fraudulent blood-testing company and Silicon Valley darling Theranos.
 When I shot her for the Forbes 400 issue, she was the youngest self-made female billionaire in the world.
 By 2016 The Wall Street Journal, Vanity Fair and others had published excoriating investigative pieces, and Forbes estimated her net worth at zero.

-Suddenly her story is everywhere again: John Carreyrou’s Bad Blood is a hit, HBO’s documentary The Inventor just premiered at Sundance, the ABC News podcast The Drop Out is streaming, and a seemingly endless number of articles on Holmes’s massive fraud have come out.
+Suddenly her story is everywhere again: John Carreyrou’s Bad Blood is a hit, HBO’s documentary The Inventor just premiered at Sundance, the ABC News podcast The Drop Out is streaming, and a seemingly endless number of articles on Holmes’s alleged fraud have come out.
 In addition to appearing editorially here and there, my portraits have been licensed as key art for the HBO documentary and the ABC podcast.

 The company came across as fairly standard Silicon Valley.
 A campus in Palo Alto, a P.R. person coordinating and vetting everything beforehand, modern open-office architecture, lots of young people from an array of countries walking around doing their jobs.
-On the walls were large prints from a Martin Schoeller shoot commissioned by the company — including a portrait of Holmes herself — and a giant mural with Yoda’s famous DO OR DO NOT.
+On the walls were large prints from a shoot commissioned by the company — including a portrait of Holmes herself — and a giant mural with Yoda’s famous DO OR DO NOT.
 THERE IS NO TRY.
 The company was accommodating and welcoming, which is usually the case when you’re coming in to shoot a potential Forbes cover.

 If you’ve seen footage of her talking, you’ve probably noticed her unusually low voice.
 There are rumors that she deliberately lowered her voice to compete in the male-dominated tech field, but I don’t recall it being that low, and I think I would have remembered something so odd.
 What I do remember is being charmed by this young, attractive, billionaire visionary who spent time with me and my crew and made us feel important.